 VUIT collaboration services support widely diverse constituencies and education missions.
 With rapidly developing emerging technologies to choose from, faculty, students, and staff have access to a wealth of collaborative services.
 Course management systems enable faculty and students to transfer assignments, papers, and feedback online.
-Meetings can be conducting via web or video conferencing.
+Meetings can be conducted via web or video conferencing.
 Peer-to-peer networking enables participants to share files, input form data, and chat within a single workspace environment.
-E-mail and Calendaring continue to provide robust communication and scheduling services, while Instant Messaging clients now provide file transfer, audio and video functionality.
+E-mail and Calendaring continue to provide robust communication and scheduling services, while Instant Messaging clients now provide file transfer, audio, and video functionality.

-Each of these services has its own strengths, and supports multiple approaches to communication, learning, and research.
+Each of these services has its own strengths and supports multiple approaches to communication, learning, and research.
 Selecting a service is dependent upon the task at hand, and often times, more than one service may be used to most efficiently complete any given project.

 Audio conferencing is a way to bring multiple parties together for an audio-only meeting using telephones.
 These meetings can be scheduled and coordinated by the Vanderbilt Call Center or done by the user with special phone numbers and codes.